 Options seem to plague our daily lives.
 I once heard that " don't manage your time but manage your energy."
 That being said, choices that we encounter all day depletes our energy that most of the time we earmark for something more meaningful.
 I started this project with excitement and I jumped right away in investigating anything about choices and authentication.
-I gathered and formulated the key hypothesis that I knew would benefit product.
-Our process in Capital One has trained me that empathy is the foundation of every great user experience.
-User's perspectives, pain-points, and insights should guide my craftsmanship.
+I gathered and formulated the key hypothesis that I knew would benefit the product.
+Our process in Capital One has trained me that empathy is the foundation of every great customer experience.
+Customer's perspectives, pain-points, and insights should guide my craftsmanship.

-As I started creating the experience, I placed myself in the user's mindset.
-I visualized the experience where the user looks at authentication through the lens of a door or a portal to their home.
-This visual narrative that played in my head gave me a different perspective to how users perceive digital authentication and security.
-The user's objective is to enter an authentication experience / a door, get presented with a lock / UN&PW, and finally be at their final destination.
+As I started creating the experience, I placed myself in their mindset.
+I visualized the experience where the customer looks at authentication through the lens of a door or a portal to their home.
+This visual narrative that played in my head gave me a different perspective on how customers perceive digital authentication and security.
+Their objective is to enter an authentication experience / a door, get presented with a lock / UN&PW, and finally be at their final destination.

-If you offer users a key, what is the fallback?
-We found that users always duplicate their keys in case their primary key gets lost.
+If you offer a key to the customers, what is the fallback?
+We found that they always duplicate their keys in case their primary key gets lost.
 If the password is the fallback key, are we communicating that clearly?

 Additional questions that have surfaced include: If choices and alternatives bogged down customers, would that sentiment be true for digital products and financial security?
-Key user insights: Users hold their financial information, situation, and credentials near and dear to their heart.
+Key insights: Customers hold their financial information, situation, and credentials near and dear to their heart.
 They will write their password and lock it in a safe.
-They will not even download a financial app to their mobile device because some of them find it unsafe or vulnerable to hacking even though they placed a strong UN&PW on those financial apps.
+They will not even download a financial app to their mobile device because some of them find it unsafe or vulnerable to hacking even though they placed a robust UN&PW on those financial apps.
 These sentiments emerged in our research.
 I incorporated them in walk-throughs, learn more's, and other teachable interactions that provided a huge benefit to both the product and the users.

 Iterate, test, iterate....